Greater sand plover

-The greater sand plover (Charadrius leschenaultii) is a small wader in the plover family of birds.
-The spelling is commonly given as "greater sandplover" or "greater sand-plover", but the official British Ornithologists' Union spelling is "Greater Sand Plover".
-The genus name Charadrius is a Late Latin word for a yellowish bird mentioned in the fourth-century Vulgate.
-It derives from Ancient Greek kharadrios a bird found in ravines and river valleys (kharadra, "ravine").
+The greater sand plover (Anarhynchus leschenaultii) is a small wader in the plover family of birds.
+The spelling is often given as "greater sandplover" or "greater sand-plover", but the official IOC and British Ornithologists' Union spelling is "Greater Sand Plover".
 The specific leschenaultii commemorates the French botanist Jean Baptiste Leschenault de la Tour.
+Like most other species in the genus Anarhynchus, it was until recently included in the genus Charadrius.

 Distribution

-It breeds in the semi-deserts of Turkey and eastwards through Central Asia.
-It nests in a bare ground scrape.
+It breeds in the semi-deserts of Turkey and eastwards through Central Asia, where it nests in a bare ground scrape.
 This species is strongly migratory, wintering on sandy beaches in East Africa, South Asia and Australasia.
 It is a rare vagrant in western Europe, where it has been recorded as far west as Iceland.
-It has been spotted twice in North America, the most recent being on May 14, 2009, in Jacksonville, Florida.
+It has been recorded three times in North America, the most recent being on 13 April 2025 in Biscay Bay, Newfoundland and Labrador.
+Last previous sighing in NA,14 May 2009 in Jacksonville, Florida.